-7 What expenses are charged to your policy?
+10 What expenses are charged to your policy?

 As with any investment, there are certain costs involved in setting up and looking after a with-profits policy - including commission payments (where relevant), administration costs and other expenses.
 The charges taken from your policy are taken to cover these expenses.
-You can find out more about them in your Key Features document and Policy Conditions.
+You can find out more about them in your Key Features document (if available when your policy was sold) and Policy Conditions.

-8 What business risks can affect with-profits policies in LVFS?
+11 What business risks can affect with-profits policies in LVFS?